About

 Since her first solo show 15 years ago, she has mounted over 20 solo exhibitions, and has been included in over 30 group shows and numerous annual art fairs.

-She has won over twenty grants and awards including a four-month Canada Council studio residency in Paris.
+She has won over thirty grants and awards including a recent 2 month fellowship to discover Japan and its paper making culture, and a six month Canada Council studio residency in Paris.

 Cybèle has received critical acclaim in such publications as Art in America, The New York Times, NYLON, Wallpaper, Canadian Art Magazine, Globe and Mail, Elle, Toronto Star, NOW and MacLeans.